THIS MONUMENT IS DEDICATED TO THE SEQUOIA HIGH SCHOOL STUDENTS WHO DIED WHILE SERVING THEIR COUNTRY

 Click here for more photos

-In addition, we are selling DVD and VHS recordings of the dedication ceremony which was held on Saturday, September 17th.
-Over 700 peopled attended.
-The ceremony featured a 35 piece military band, over 70 military personnel in full dress uniforms, guest speakers, a wreath laying ceremony and a flag folding ceremony.
+A dedication ceremony for the Sequoia Veterans Memorial was held on Saturday, September 17, 2005 with over 750 people in attendance.
+The ceremony featured a 35 piece military band, over 70 military personnel in full-dress uniforms, guest speakers, a wreath laying ceremony and a flag-folding ceremony.
 It was followed by a reception and light lunch in the Multi-Purpose Room.
-We are also selling Italian charms for Italian charm bracelets commemorating the Sequoia Veterans Memorial for $8.00 each.
-To purchase a DVD or VHS recording please contact Sally Newman at san1938@msn.com.
-If you wish to purchase an Italian charm, please contact Leah Schmuck at lschm99@aol.com.

 Or E-Mail Here